miccio-dk/smc_seminar_2019/seminar_paper/paper.md

 [//]: # (research question, roadmap)
 This paper investigates methods for generating individualized HRTFs, in particular using newly-developed deep learning algorithms, and further expands on the topic by documenting the replication attempts and experiments conducted as part of the research.
-In the next section, current relevant contributions to the field are introduced.
+In the next section, the most recent contributions to the field are introduced.
 The [Methods](#methods) section details the computational techniques used in selected works from the literature as well as in the research carried out as part of the seminar, with particular focus on deep learning methods.
 In [Results](#results), the applications and outcomes of the aforementioned techniques for replications and other experiments are discussed, with the purpose of assessing their effectiveness.
 Finally, closing remarks as well as pointers for future research are stated in the [Conclusions](#end) section.